 The most important thing that the vast majority of our children lack is the knowledge that someone loves them unconditionally.
 In all that we do, we do as a response to God’s love for us and the desire to demonstrate that love to others, that they too might, not only know, but feel that they are loved for who they are.

 We ensure that all the children under our care have access to appropriate education and vocational training.
 We are also planning to open a daycare and kindergarten for children living with HIV/AIDS, as many times they are refused acceptance to other centers.
 We also want to provide these children a safe, clean, healthy environment where they will have the best opportunity to learn and grow.

 “We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.
 The opposite of love is not hate, it’s indifference.”

 Who We Are

 It takes a diverse group of folks to ensure that we are able to respond to each child’s needs in the most complete way possible.
-The team of women and men who are based in Bolivia are included below, and you can meet our US and Bolivian board members by clicking on the buttons to the right.
+The team of women and men who are based in Bolivia are included below, and you can meet our US board members by clicking on the button to the right.

 Director of Operations